 By Shivi Khare

-Basic structure doctrine states that, there are certain basic features of the constitution which cannot be altered or amended by the parliament to reduce the scope of it.
+Basic structure doctrine states that there are certain basic features of the constitution that cannot be altered or amended by the parliament to reduce its scope of it.
 Basic features include the fundamental rights but the complete list of these basic features is not explicitly defined.
-This doctrine is a judicial principle (unwritten) which was introduced to us in the landmark decision of Kesavananda Bharati V. state of Kerala by justice Hans raj Khanna.
+This doctrine is a judicial principle (unwritten) that was introduced to us in the landmark decision of Kesavananda Bharati v.
+State of Kerala by justice Hans raj Khanna.
 The understanding and the applicability of the basic structure doctrine can be ambiguous in nature.
 Various jurists have given different definitions for the basic structure.

-The rule of law and judicial review was held as basic structure in cases like S.P.
-Sampath Kumar V. Union of India and P. Sambamurthy and others V. state of Andhra Pradesh.
+The rule of law and judicial review was held as a basic structure in cases like S.P.
+Sampath Kumar v.
+Union of India and P. Sambamurthy and others v. state of Andhra Pradesh.

-The unity and integrity of the nation and parliamentary system was held as the basic structure in the case Raghunath Rao V. Union of India.
+The unity and integrity of the nation and parliamentary system were held as the basic structure in the case of Raghunath Rao v.
+Union of India.

 The cases R. Bommai v.
 Union of India and Poudyal v.
-Union of India, held that Secularism and Democracy and Federalism are essential features of our Constitution and are a part of the basic structure.
+Union of India held that Secularism Democracy and Federalism are essential features of our Constitution and are a part of the basic structure.

-I completely support this doctrine and agree with it because its properties enable us to preserve what is there (as in the rights of the people) and also helps us to from new provisions which will help us provide better facilities and proper justice to the people.
-If we follow this doctrine there is a complete guarantee that what all amendments that will be happening in future will be providing the utmost maximum rights to the people who deserve it and need it.
+I completely support this doctrine and agree with it because its properties enable us to preserve what is there (as in the rights of the people) and also help us to form new provisions which will help us provide better facilities and proper justice to the people.
+If we follow this doctrine there is a complete guarantee that all amendments that will be happening in the future will be providing the utmost maximum rights to the people who deserve it and need it.